MooHoll/Asian_Psyllid_Methylation/README.md

     - Identify differentially exp genes and various standard plots *DONE*
         - plot DNMT expression levels also (boxplot?)
     - GO enrichment *Need a new GO term annotation*
+    - Identify where the sex-biased genes are (see the other psyllid paper, Li et al. 2020 MBE)
+    - Question: do we want to look at selection on these genes?
+Andrew?

 ### Current progress:
 For up to date progress see [here](./Differential_expression/Differential_expression.md).
 NOTE: it doesn't look like we can include the alternative splicing analysis as very few isoforms are annotated.